No service on Connect over Thanksgiving HolidayEffective

 What if I do not have a smartphone?

 If you are unable to download the Uber app, you can register for an account online using www.m.uber.com and book rides for yourself (you must have a phone with SMS messaging).
 Marin Transit is also maintaining its scheduling line for riders without accounts.
 These riders will pay cash onboard.
+Rides can only be prescheduled using the call-in option.
+Trips booked using the Uber app are completely on-demand.

 How is Connect available in the Uber app?